Table of Contents

 Specify

-registered if dynamic IP addresses on this network should only be assigned to clients who appear somewhere in the bootptab(5) file.
-If registered is specified, before assigning a dynamic IP address on this network to a client, the server looks for the Client Identifier in the bootptab(5) file; if it appears in any entry (regardless of whether that entry specifies a static IP address), the client is considered to be "registered," and may be assigned a dynamic IP address on this network.
-If the Client Identifier is not found in any entry, no dynamic IP address on this network will be assigned to this client.
+registered if dynamic IP addresses in this pool should only be assigned to clients who appear somewhere in the bootptab(5) file.
+If registered is specified, before assigning a dynamic IP address in this pool to a client, the server looks for the Client Identifier in the bootptab(5) file; if it appears in any entry (regardless of whether that entry specifies a static IP address), the client is considered to be "registered," and may be assigned a dynamic IP address fro this pool.
+If the Client Identifier is not found in any entry, no dynamic IP address from this pool will be assigned to this client.

 Specify

-unregistered if dynamic IP addresses on this network should only be assigned to clients who which do not appear somewhere in the bootptab(5) file.
-If unregistered is specified, before assigning a dynamic IP address on this network to a client, the server looks for the Client Identifier in the bootptab(5) file; if it appears in any entry (regardless of whether that entry specifies a static IP address), the client is considered to be "registered," and may not be assigned a dynamic IP address on this network.
+unregistered if dynamic IP addresses from this pool should only be assigned to clients who which do not appear somewhere in the bootptab(5) file.
+If unregistered is specified, before assigning a dynamic IP address from this pool to a client, the server looks for the Client Identifier in the bootptab(5) file; if it appears in any entry (regardless of whether that entry specifies a static IP address), the client is considered to be "registered," and may not be assigned a dynamic IP address from this pool.

 Specify

-roaming if dynamic IP addresses on this network may only be assigned to those clients who not only appear in the the bootptab(5), but also have the boolean :ro: (roaming) tag specified in the entry.
+roaming if dynamic IP addresses from this pool may only be assigned to those clients who not only appear in the the bootptab(5), but also have the boolean :ro: (roaming) tag specified in the entry.

 Specify none of

-registered, unregistered nor roaming if dynamic IP addresses on this network may be assigned to a client regardless of whether or not the client appears in the bootptab (or contains a :ro: tag in its bootptab entry).
+registered, unregistered nor roaming if dynamic IP addresses from this pool may be assigned to a client regardless of whether or not the client appears in the bootptab (or contains a :ro: tag in its bootptab entry).

 relayagentipaddress relayagentnetmask

-Although the network statement declares each IP network for which the server may assign IP addresses dynamically, it does not define the specific IP addresses that may be so assigned.
+Although the network statement declares each pool of dynamically-assigned IP addresses, it does not list the specific IP addresses that may be so assigned.
 Those IP addresses are defined in the bootptab(5) file; what makes them dynamic addresses is that their bootptab(5) entries must contain the :dy: tag, and must not contain any :ht: (hardware type), :ha: (hardware address), or :cl: client identifier), tags.
-(When the server parses such a bootptab entry, it will determine in which pool of dynamic IP addresses the address belongs by comparing its IP address to the netnumber and netmask values for each network statement in the dhcpd.conf(5) file.
+(When the server parses such a bootptab entry, it will determine in which pool of dynamic IP addresses the address belongs by comparing its IP address to the netnumber and netmask values for each network and networkalso statement in the dhcpd.conf(5) file.

 gateway